nextflow-io/training/docs/hello_nextflow/05_hello_channels.md

 So to recap, we're going to develop a workflow that does the following:

-_ADD joint genotyping FLOWCHART_

 <figure class="excalidraw">
---8<-- "docs/hello_nextflow/img/haplotype-caller.excalidraw.svg"
+--8<-- "docs/hello_nextflow/img/hello-gatk-2.svg"
 </figure>

 1. Generate an index file for each BAM input file using Samtools
 2. Run the GATK HaplotypeCaller on each BAM input file to generate a GVCF of per-sample genomic variant calls
-3. Collect all the GVCFs and combine them into a data store
+3. Collect all the GVCFs and combine them into a GenomicsDB data store
 4. Run joint genotyping on the combined GVCF data store to produce a cohort-level VCF

 ### Dataset